27th August 2018

 The investment model has been successfully proven by Toast.
 We closed our first investment round in March 2018, raising £1.4m from 29 investors.
 Despite initial scepticism from the broader investment community, we discovered a huge appetite for authentic and transparent investment opportunities for those investors familiar with impact investing.
 As a result, our team has grown from four to fifteen in the UK, and from one to five in the US.
 And we’re hugely excited for the next stage of the journey.

 So what next for Equity For Good?
 The EfG founders, Tristram, Rob and Louisa, will be promoting the concept to get the EfG pledge widely adopted and support the growing community of social enterprises who use it.
-They’re hiring an entrepreneurial founding employee to develop the model (more here) and will be engaging with social enterprise networks such as Social Enterprise UK, Ashoka, Echoing Green and B Corp to encourage their members to adopt this investment model.
+They will be engaging with social enterprise networks such as Social Enterprise UK, Ashoka and B Corp to encourage their members to adopt this investment model.

 To find out more email EquityForGood@toastale.com

-Equity for Good or EFG (www.equityforgood.com) is co-founded by Tristram Stuart, Rob Wilson and Louisa Ziane, using their decades of experience founding, scaling, working with and advising social enterprises.
+Equity for Good is co-founded by Tristram Stuart, Rob Wilson and Louisa Ziane, using their decades of experience founding, scaling, working with and advising social enterprises.

 Tristram is an award-winning campaigner on food waste.
 He authored Waste: Uncovering the Global Food Scandal 2009 and Bloodless Revolution 2007, and is an Ashoka Fellow, a National Geographic Emerging Explorer, a WEF Young Global Leader and a Champion 12.3 for the Sustainable Development Goals.
-He founded Toast Ale and the charity Feedback.
+He also founded the charity Feedback.

-Robis a social entrepreneur, currently Chief Toaster (CEO) at Toast Ale.
-Previously he led Ashoka in the UK, founded READ International in 2004, co-founded Generation Change in 2012, co-founded Undivided in 2016, and co-authored a book with his wife Nikki about social entrepreneurs in Africa called On the Up.
+Rob is Chief Toaster (CEO) at Toast.
+Previously he led Ashoka in the UK, founded READ International in 2004, co-founded Generation Change in 2012, co-founded Undivided in 2016, and co-authored On the Up, a book about social entrepreneurs in Africa, with his wife Nikki.

-Louisa set-up Toast Ale in late 2015, and is now Chief Brand Officer.
+Louisa is co-founder and Chief Operating Officer at Toast.
 She’s a chartered management accountant and began her career at the Financial Conduct Authority.
-After gaining a Masters in Environmental Decision Making, she worked as a consultant at the Carbon Trust advising on sustainability strategies.
-She also sits on the Governing Board and Finance Committee of a local school.
+After gaining a Masters in Environmental Decision Making, she worked as a carbon footprinting consultant at the Carbon Trust.
+She later qualified in Digital Marketing before setting up Toast.